 Eric Schnure is an independent leadership communication strategist who most recently served as Director of Executive Communications at GE.
 A sought-after humor writer in Washington, Schnure began his communications career in the White House in 1993 as a speechwriter for Vice President Al Gore and later served in senior communications roles at the United States Department of Housing and at NASA.
 He teaches speechwriting at Johns Hopkins University.

 Mike Long is a speechwriter and award-winning playwright and screenwriter based in Washington, D.C.
 He is a former director of the White House Writers Group and a lecturer at Georgetown University, where he served most recently as the director of writing for the graduate program in PR.

-Lucinda Trew is an award-winning corporate speechwriter and communications strategist.
-She’s also a bit of a gigawatt geek, having spent 30 years working in the energy industry.
-During that time she has helped dozens of executives advance business and reputational goals through strong narrative and compelling content.
-She currently leads Spectra Energy’s executive communications function.
+Lucinda Trew is an award-winning speechwriter and communications strategist.
+Over the course of a 30-year corporate career she has helped dozens of Fortune 500 CEOs, directors and C-suite executives advance business and reputational goals through strong narrative and compelling content.

 Georgetown’s McDonough School of Business

 Rafik B. Hariri Building

 The Georgetown University Hotel and Conference Center is adjacent to Speechwriting School.
 To register under the room block, please click here or call 1-888-902-1606 or 202-687-3200 and reference the Professional Speechwriters Association World Conference.
 We cannot guarantee room availability after the cut-off date of September 15, 2017, or once the discounted room block is sold out.If you would like to explore more hotel options, Georgetown University recommends several properties near campus: http://www.georgetown.edu/area-hotels-and-visitor-housing